 The Prius is so reliable that only two things need your attention constantly: the condition of the engine oil and the tires.
 The Toyota Prius is sensitive to tire changes.
-If you happen to choose the wrong set of tires, you’ll end up with tons of tire roar, a bumpy ride, and mediocre wet performance.
+If you happen to choose the wrong set of Prius tires, you’ll end up with tons of tire roar, a bumpy ride, and mediocre wet performance.

 Hybrid vehicles are quieter than a conventional car.
 Hybrids are at their best when traversing over tight city streets.
 This means dealing with potholes and road irregularities on a daily basis.
-The best tires for the Toyota Prius should be comfortable, quiet, and provide the necessary traction in changing weather conditions.
+The best tires for Prius should be comfortable, quiet, and provide the necessary traction in changing weather conditions.

-However, keep in mind that swapping from OEM to cheaper tires is not without consequence.
+However, keep in mind that swapping from OEM to cheaper Prius tires is not without consequence.
 But if you play your cards right, you’ll have a smooth riding and quiet hybrid without paying too much money in the process.

 The Best OEM Tires for Toyota Prius

 The Goodyear Assurance Fuel Max is our first choice.
 In the realm of OEM tires, the Assurance Fuel Max is an exact match to the capabilities of the Toyota Prius.
 In fact, this Prius tires offers more of everything.
 It has better looks, stronger traction, and a low rolling resistance tread compound to deliver magnificent fuel economy.
 It is the main reason why it is at the top of the list of best tires for Prius.